Immigration to Sweden: Contemporary immigration

 The four largest and most well-known Swedish newspapers reported more negative than positive news about immigration in the years 2010–2015.
 The reporting in other Swedish media outlets may not have offered a less negative picture of immigration to Sweden.

 In March 2016, the production crew of the Australian TV program 60 Minutes were assaulted in Rinkeby when they were reporting the effect of European refugee crisis.
 The same month, Norway's minister of migration Sylvi Listhaug said to Norwegian media that Norway must avoid becoming like Sweden, in terms of immigration.

 In April 2016, Reuters reported that at least 70 married girls under 18 were living in asylum centres in Stockholm and Malmö.
 Reuters added: "In Sweden, the lowest age for sex is 15 and marriage 18."

 In June 2017, the Supreme Administrative Court of Sweden (HFD) ruled that illegal immigrants, such as those who stay in hiding after their asylum applications had been rejected in order to evade deportation, had no right to welfare benefits.
 A woman who was denied welfare benefits (försörjningsstöd, in Swedish) by the council of Vännäs had taken the council to court.
 The first instance ruled in the woman's favour, but the council took the case to the highest court, HFD, which ruled in favour of the council.

 According to a 2017 Swedish Police Authority report on organised crime in Sweden, in autumn 2015, the number of asylum applicants to Sweden had markedly risen.
 The police authorities indicate that most of these asylum seekers had arrived via people smugglers, with compatriots smuggling compatriots being the most common scenario.
 Police authorities estimated that the smugglers charged several hundred thousand SEK.
 Many of the smuggled asylum seekers owed substantial debts to the traffickers, which left them vulnerable to exploitation by organised crime.

 Data indicates that the smuggling networks would capitalize on the right of asylum seekers to establish their own housing (EBO) instead of accommodation organized by the Swedish Migration Agency.
 The smuggling networks would thereby organize accommodation for the smuggled in especially vulnerable areas, where the traffickers already had contacts in place.
 The traffickers thus exploit asylum seekers by using them as cheap or free labor, coercing them into under-the-table work, and siphoning off their welfare benefits.

-According to a 2022 survey 79% of those who came to Sweden as refugees have visited their home country on vacation.

 In September 2024, the Swedish government announced that it would raise the existing benefit paid to migrants who voluntarily repatriate and leave Sweden from about $978 per adult to more than $34,000.
 The increase will take effect in 2026, and goes against the advice of a government-appointed inquiry that recommended against encouraging repatriation.
 According to Swedish MP Ludvig Aspling, the smaller grant had rarely been utilized, as only about 70 people applied for it in 2023 and just 1 person received it, out of 16,000 migrants who left Sweden in 2023.